 The Port waterways (Port River and Barker Inlet Estuary) are north west of Adelaide.
 Residential and industrial areas surround the Port River while suburban encroachment is occurring along the southern part of Barker Inlet.

 This diverse estuary includes deep channels, large areas of fringing mangroves, extensive tidal flats and seagrass beds.
 It is an important nursery for fish and marine invertebrates.
 The waterways support a diverse and abundant bird population.

-The Port waterways are suffering from nutrient pollution.
 The major sources of nutrients entering the waterways for many decades have been from the Bolivar wastewater treatment plant and the Penrice soda ash plant (discharges ceased in July 2013) at Osborne.
 Stormwater is also a source of nutrients for the Port waterways and Adelaide’s coastal waters.

 Prior to 2008 the EPA monitored and reported on water quality in the Port waterways for the following sites:

 - Port River: Site 1 – Hindmarsh Reach, adjacent Snowdens Beach

 - Port River: Site 2 – Lipson Reach adjacent quarantine station

 - Port River: Site 3 – Outer Harbor

 - Port River: Site 4 – North Arm adjacent causeway bridge

 - Port River: Site 5 – North Arm adjacent Magazine Creek